 Key Parameters

-vocab_size: Controls the final vocabulary size after training.
-Larger vocabularies can capture more subword patterns but increase memory usage.
-Typical values range from 8K-32K for modern models.
+- vocab_size: Controls the final vocabulary size after training.
+Larger vocabularies capture more subword patterns but increase memory usage and may lead to overfitting on rare tokens.
+Typical values range from 8K-32K for modern models, with 32K being common for multilingual models.

 To illustrate the difference between Unigram LM and BPE tokenization, let's compare how they segment the same text.
 Unigram LM makes probabilistic decisions based on learned token frequencies, while BPE follows deterministic merge rules.